DonTseTse/bash_commons/filesystem.md

 - it resolves symbolic folder links using `cd`'s `-P` flag
 - it cleans up *../* and *./* components

 It works for both file and folder paths with the restriction that they must exist.
-The [string handling collection's get_absolute_path()](string_handling.md#get_absolute_path) works with paths that don't exist.
+Use the [string handling collection's get_absolute_path()](string_handling.md#get_absolute_path) for paths that don't exist.
 <table>
 	<tr><td><b>Param.</b></td><td align="center"><code>$1</code></td><td width="90%">path to resolve and clean</td></tr>
 	<tr><td><b>Pipes</b></td><td align="center"><code>stdout</code></td><td>if status is <em>0</em>, the "real" path of <code>$1</code>, empty otherwise</td></tr>